gluwa/creditcoin3-staking-dashboard/CONTRIBUTING.md

 There are some ad-hoc files defining app configuration where needed.
 These just provide a means of bootstrapping app data, and further abstraction could be explored in the future.

-- [`config/pages.ts`](https://github.com/gluwa/creditcoin3-staking-dashboard/blob/main/src/config/pages.ts): provides the pages and page categories of the app.
+- [`config/pages.tsx`](https://github.com/gluwa/creditcoin3-staking-dashboard/blob/main/src/config/pages.tsx): provides the pages and page categories of the app.
 - [`config/help.ts`](https://github.com/gluwa/creditcoin3-staking-dashboard/blob/main/src/config/help.ts): provides the help content.
-- [`Utils.ts`](https://github.com/gluwa/creditcoin3-staking-dashboard/blob/main/src/Utils.ts): Various general helper functions used throughout the app, such as formatting utilities.

 ## Folders